PascaleBeier/bootstrap-validate/README.md

 Works in all recent browsers, and IE 8, may not work below.

+## Goal

+The main development goal is to provide a super simple API easily usable by non-devs while providing decent browser support and build tooling.
+I mean we all love ES6+ right?

 ## Contributing

-Contributing is easy as pie.
+Contributing is easy as pie, no matter if you want to contribute to the upcoming documentation or the code itself.

+### Code

+This library is built using *node.js* and *webpack*.
+You will need to setup node.js for your OS to start contributing.

 1. Fork this Repository
-2. run `npm i` inside of the repository
+2. Install all dependencies with your favourite node.js package manager (e.g. `yarn install`, `npm i`, ...)
+3. Checkout a new branch (e.g. `git checkout -b "feature/error-icons"`)
-3. run `npm dev` to view changes
+3. Run `npm run dev` to view changes
-4. run `npm build` to build for production
+4. Run `npm run build` to build for production
-5. Commit your changes, push these to your fork and submit a PR
+5. Add your Changes via `git add -A`
+6. Commit your changes - this is where your Code Style gets fixed automagically
+7. Push your newly created branch to your origin Repo through `git push -u origin feature/error-icons`
+8. Submit a PR through GitHub

-You will be notified of styling errors - also you can `npm check-style` and `npm fix-style` respectively to check or fix code styling.
+Code Style changes should be applied automatically when committing - also you can `npm run check-style` and `npm run fix-style` respectively to check or fix code styling.

+### Documentation

-### Building the documentation
+Building the documentation is almost the same as building the code.

-1. Navigate to `docs`
-2. run `npm i`
-3. run `webpack -w` to watch changes
+You only need to run `npm run docs:dev` instead of `npm run dev` and `npm run docs:build` instead of `npm run build`.

-## Testing
+## Tests

 Tests are located under `spec/`.
-After installing all dependencies with `npm i` you may run `npm test` to spin up [Karma](https://karma-runner.github.io/1.0/index.html)-powered tests.
+After installing all dependencies you may run `npm run test` to spin up [Karma](https://karma-runner.github.io/1.0/index.html)-powered tests.

 ## License